8 Best Golf Irons For Mid Handicappers – 2024 Reviews & Buying Guide

 While a high handicap is typically 20 or greater, a mid handicap normally falls in the range of 11-20.

-For example, if you’re on the low end of the mid-handicap range (around 11), you might opt for an iron with a little less forgiveness.
+For example, if you’re on the low end of the mid-handicap range (around 11), you might opt for an iron with a less forgiveness and more control.

 Conversely, if you’re on the high end of the range (around 18), you might choose an iron with more forgiveness and a thicker profile.